3-hydroxyanthranilate oxidase

-Thus, the two substrates of this enzyme are 3-hydroxyanthranilate and O_{2}, whereas its two products are 6-imino-5-oxocyclohexa-1,3-dienecarboxylate and H_{2}O_{2}.
+The two substrates of this enzyme are 3-hydroxyanthranilic acid and oxygen.
+Its products are 6-imino-5-oxocyclohexa-1,3-dienecarboxylic acid and hydrogen peroxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on diphenols and related substances as donor with oxygen as acceptor.
 The systematic name of this enzyme class is 3-hydroxyanthranilate:oxygen oxidoreductase.
 This enzyme is also called 3-hydroxyanthranilic acid oxidase.